 Fourteen is the minimum age that a minor may be legally employed unless that minor is working for a business solely owned by a parent or guardian, or the type of work being performed is not covered by state child labor laws.
 Some examples of work that is not covered include agriculture and horticulture occupations that have not been declared hazardous by the United States Department of Labor, domestic services performed within the residence of the employer, acting, work relating to television, radio and other theatrical work, and the delivery of newspapers.

 What types of permits are required in West Virginia before a minor may accept employment?

-Fourteen and fifteen year olds must obtain a work permit before accepting any type of gainful employment in West Virginia.
-Age certificates are only required by law when related to junior volunteer firefighting activities but may be required by employers as proof of age for sixteen and seventeen year olds.
+Fourteen and fifteen year old children must obtain a work permit before accepting any type of gainful employment in West Virginia.
+Age certificates are only required by law when related to junior volunteer firefighting activities but may be required by employers as proof of age for sixteen and seventeen year old children.

 How does a minor start the process of obtaining a work permit or certificate?

 All work permits and age certificates are processed and issued by the Board of Education in the county where the minor child resides.
 As the county superintendent of schools has the authority to authorize issuing officers throughout the school system, it’s possible someone within the minor’s own school has been authorized to issue such permits.
 If not, the minor should contact the Board of Education in the county in which he or she resides to obtain forms and start the process.
 Work permit and age certificate forms are available from both the County Boards of Education and at the Division of Labor website www.labor.wv.gov